 From 3 August 2018, candidates can study the CA Program modules whilst not in approved, mentored employment.
 Previously all candidates needed to be in employment with an approved organisation, under the guidance of a CA mentor whilst concurrently completing their CA Program studies.
 This change enables candidates to accrue the three years of practical experience required for CA membership before, during or after they complete their CA Program study.
 This added flexibility may suit a range of candidates who find themselves out of approved employment including graduates who have completed their degree but not yet commenced work; candidates on parental or extended leave or candidates returning to the workforce.

 Mentored Practical Experience

-In addition to meeting the academic and employment entry requirements, you must also complete three years of mentored practical experience under the guidance of a recognised CA mentor.
+In order to qualify for full membership, you must also complete three years of mentored practical experience under the guidance of a recognised CA mentor.

 Your CA mentor will supervise and support your progress during the practical experience part of the Chartered Accountants Program.
 The ideal mentor is an experienced Chartered Accountant who works for your employer.
 If this isn’t an option you can request an external CA mentor, as long as they meet the Program’s requirements.